WHIP LIST: How Republicans fall on vote to oust McCarthy

 Rep. Wesley Hunt (R-Texas)

-Hunt, a freshman lawmaker, told reporters Monday night ahead of McCarthy’s announcement that he is keeping an open mind on the motion to vacate, noting that he will vote his district.
+Hunt, a first-term lawmaker, told reporters Monday night ahead of Gaetz’s announcement that he is keeping an open mind on the motion to vacate, noting that he will vote his district.
 He said he could not speculate until he had seen the resolution.

-Hunt rushed back to Washington, D.C., from Texas — where he had been with his wife and premature newborn in the hospital — during the January Speakership election to cast his vote for McCarthy
+Hunt rushed back to Washington from Texas — where he had been with his wife and premature newborn in the hospital — during the January Speakership election to cast his vote for McCarthy.

 “But again, democracy sometimes is messy, and this is what we’re working through step-by-stop, day in and day out,” he added.